razoumov/publish/eccc.md

 Another example of a package built on top of numpy is **pandas**, for working with 2D tables.
 Going further, **xarray** was built on top of both numpy and pandas.

+> Note on numpy speed: Last week I was working with a spherical dataset describing Earth's mantle convection.
+It is on a
+> spherical grid with 13e6 grid points.
+For each grid point, I was converting from the spherical (lateral - radial -
+> longitudinal) velocity components to the Cartesian velocity components.
+For each point this is a matrix-vector
+> multiplication.
+Doing this by hand (Python `for` loops) would take many hours for 13e6 points.
+I used numpy to
+> vectorize in one dimension, and that cut the time to ~5 mins.
+I was pretty sure more complex vectorization would not
+> work, as numpy would have to figure out which dimension goes where.
+I tried nevertheless, and it worked, with the
+> correct solution - while the compute time went down to a few seconds!